gini/gini-health-sdk-ios/Documentation/source/Integration.md

 An example banking app is available in the [Gini Pay Bank SDK's](https://github.com/gini/gini-pay-bank-sdk-ios) repository.

 In order to test using our example banking app you need to use development client credentials.
-This will make sure the Gini Pay Business SDK uses a test payment provider which will open our example banking app.
+This will make sure the Gini Health SDK uses a test payment provider which will open our example banking app.
 To inject your API credentials into the Bank example app you need to fill in your credentials in `Example/Bank/Credentials.plist`.

 #### End to end testing

 The app scheme in our banking example app: `ginipay-bank://`.
 Please, specify this scheme `LSApplicationQueriesSchemes` in your app in `Info.plist` file.

-After you've set the client credentials in the example banking app and installed it on your device you can run your app and verify that `businessSDK.isAnyBankingAppInstalled(appSchemes: [String])` returns true and check other preconditions.
+After you've set the client credentials in the example banking app and installed it on your device you can run your app and verify that `healthtSDK.isAnyBankingAppInstalled(appSchemes: [String])` returns true and check other preconditions.

 After following the integration steps above you'll arrive at the payment review screen.